 16. T-Shirt To Halter Tunic Refashion

 Take a drab t-shirt and turn it into a fabulous tunic by snipping away a few parts at the front and back.
-Since you’d want the piece to fit loose like a tunic, it may be best to grab an old shirt from your other brothers, boyfriend, or husband.
+Since you’d want the piece to fit loosely, like a tunic, it may be best to grab an old shirt from your older brothers, boyfriend, or husband.

 17. Safety Pin Statement Top

 Simply grab a top and a pack of safety pins, and start writing your message by pinning the safety pins on.
 It’s that simple!

 RELATED: The Ultimate DIY Clothes Roundup

 A ruffled tube top is essential for ladies who don’t have much going on in the chest area.
 To give an illusion of a fuller chest, make sure to have a ruffle as wide as the chest area — a measurement of 5 3/4 will do.

 19. T-Shirt To Tie Up Tank Top Refashion

 These pieces will act as the ends you can tie and knot.